 Diet-led messaging no longer resonates with consumers.
 Diet brands as a result are in decline.
 Unless businesses can navigate a changing cultural landscape, consumer perceptions of their brands can quickly shift from hero to villain.
 This can have catastrophic financial results.

 Kellogg’s Special K brand was in need of transformation.
 The brand question of whether you can ‘pinch more than an inch’ was no longer appropriate.
 The team needed insight into what messaging would resonate with its core modern audience.
 They wanted to reclaim their strong market position.

 The product was still good.
 There was no need to re-engineer that.
 It simply needed reframing to keep it relevant with changing cultural trends.
 We discovered a new platform on which Kellogg’s could innovate and build the business.
 The Sense Network laid out a robust message with which the brand could engage consumers.

 Within 9 months of relaunching the Special K brand sales had bounced back.
 Tracy Murphy, Senior Marketing Director of Balance and Health said “We have experienced six months of growth on the core products Special K Original and Special K Red Berries.
 And to build on that we have recorded three months of growth on the brand as a whole”.
 Sexy sells.

-The red swimsuit, regularly portrayed in previous decades of advertising, had built equity for the brand around the aspiration of sexiness.
-However, in an age of fat shaming, gender politics and blurring identities; what is sexy?
+The red swimsuit portrayed in decades of advertising had built equity for the brand around the aspiration of sexiness.
+However, in an age of fat-shaming, gender politics and blurring identities; we asked the question “What is sexy?”

 Use this form to tell it like it is.
 We love feedback.